 When using Grid-tie PV Inverters, it is recommended to visualize its power on the CCGX.
 See CCGX manual for the options.

 ESS can work with either an MPPT Solar Charger or a grid-tie inverter, and a mix of both.

 Generally speaking the MPPT Solar Charger will be more effective than a grid-tie inverter in a small system.
 The reason for this is that an MPPT Solar Charger is up to 99% efficient …whereas the PV energy coming from a grid-tie inverter is first converted from DC to AC, and then back from AC to DC, causing losses up to 20 or 30%.
 This will be even more noticeable when the energy consumption takes place mainly in the mornings and the evenings.

 When the majority of the energy consumption takes place during the day, the best example is an office with air-conditioning, a grid-tie inverter will be more efficient.
 After (very efficient) conversion to AC, the PV energy is used directly by the air-condition.

 In the case of 'no Feed-in' consider using an MPPT Solar Charger, or otherwise a Fronius PV Inverter and then use the Zero feed-in function.
 This will lead to a much more stable system.

 The rules around feed-in differ all around the world:

 Feed-in of PV connected via an MPPT Solar Charger can be enabled and disabled in the Energy Storage Systems menu in the CCGX.
 Note that when disabled, the PV power will still be used to power AC loads.

-When using an MPPT Solar Charger, feed-in can be enabled and disabled from the settings menu on the CCGX.
+For Victron MPPT Solar Chargers, grid feed-in can be enabled and disabled in the ESS settings menu on the CCGX.

 For Fronius grid-tie inverters ESS has a special feature: Zero feed-in.

 All Victron MPPT solar chargers can be used: both the models with a VE.Direct comm. port as well as the models with a VE.Can comm. port.

 There are two options when connecting the grid-tie inverter: